 - All Iterations will have the same output schema (Error if different): This is the simplest option.
 Alteryx takes the schema from the first run and assumes the rest will be the same.
 If they are not, you get an error.
 The advantage here is that we don't need to wait for all the records to come through to start pushing things downstream.

 - Auto Configure by Name (Wait until all iterations run): This will wait until all the iterations are run, and combine the schemas by putting fields with the same name into the same field.
 When they have different types, one will be chosen that can hold all the values.

 - Auto Configure by Position (Wait until all iterations run): This will behave like Configure by Name, but fields are matched up by their position in the record.
 Field Names are set based on whichever iteration is the first to have a field in that position.

 Some Batch Macros have additional inputs.
 If additional inputs are specified, a Grouping tab displays.
-By default, grouping is not specified, and each iteration of the workflow gets all records from the additional inputs.
-When Grouping is specified, the additional inputs only receive records that match the Control GroupBy field for that iteration.
+By default, the grouping is not specified, and each iteration of the workflow gets all records from the additional inputs.
+When grouping is specified, the additional inputs only receive records that match the Control GroupBy field for that iteration.